APPLY FOR A GRANT

 Healthy for Life Cycle

 Our Healthy for Life cycle seeks to support programs that proactively improve health and wellness by fostering transformational change in individual or community behaviors.
-The ideal grant in this category would impact mind, body and spirit.
+This is a curated cycle by invitation only.
+If your organization has a program to discuss, please contact us prior to applying to make sure an application is a good fit.
+The ideal grant in this category would impact mind, body, and spirit.
 We provide seed money to innovative, trailblazing programs that will draw other funders as the programs become established.
-Organizations should view MHF as a limited term source of financial support for such proactive programs.
+Organizations should view MHF as a limited-term source of financial support for such proactive programs.

-Our Unrestricted Operating Support cycle supports core organization operating expenses, placing a priority on organizations providing emergency services and assistance, shelter, safety-net health care, children’s services and other crisis based human services.
-Core operating support is defined as expenses incurred for day-to-day operations such as: Utilities, accounting services, audit, technology, facility maintenance, professional development.
+Our Unrestricted Operating Support cycle supports core organization operating expenses, placing a priority on organizations providing emergency services and assistance, shelter, safety-net health care, children’s services, and other crisis-based human services.
+Core operating support is defined as expenses incurred for day-to-day operations such as: Utilities, accounting services, audit, technology, facility maintenance, and professional development.

 Jewish Community Cycle

-Our Jewish Community cycle includes grants for health focused grants programs promoting short-term and long-term physical or mental health, programs which foster or maintain a vibrant Jewish community, and core support for organizations in the Jewish Community.
+Our Jewish Community cycle is open to Jewish organizations and includes grants for health-focused programs promoting short-term and long-term physical or mental health, programs which foster or maintain a vibrant Jewish community, and core support for organizations in the Jewish Community.

-Special Initiatives are invited proposals only that seek to convene regional stakeholders addressing the important issues facing older adults who wish to age in community.
-These issues include housing, care giving, transportation, and social/civic enjoyment.
+Special Initiatives are invited proposals only that seek to convene regional stakeholders addressing the important issues facing older adults who wish to age in the community.
+These issues include housing, caregiving, transportation, and social/civic enjoyment.

-Older Adult Special Initiative Grants are limited to invited, collaborative proposals that convene Kansas City metro area stakeholders addressing important issues facing older adults who wish to age in community.
-These issues include, but are not limited to, access to community based services (healthcare, housing, care management, transportation, etc.) and social/civic engagement.
+Older Adult Special Initiative Grants are limited to invited, collaborative proposals that convene Kansas City metro area stakeholders addressing important issues facing older adults who wish to age in the community.
+These issues include, but are not limited to, access to community-based services (healthcare, housing, care management, transportation, etc.) and social/civic engagement.

 Change this in Theme Options